TWH – We’re back.

-Third, **Disclaimer** no one at TWH received any compensation regarding this list.
-It’s just cool stuff we’ve run across- just our opinions.
-The Wild Hunt was not paid to endorse any of the listed products.
+Before we get to the list, let’s start with our annual disclaimer: No one at TWH received any compensation regarding this list.
+These are cool ideas and items we’ve run across, and it’s just our opinion.
+The Wild Hunt was not paid to endorse any of the listed products or ideas.

 * * *